Melting and boiling points across period 3

 - the number of delocalised electrons increases …

 - so the strength of the metallic bonding increases and …

 - the melting points and boiling points increase.

-Metallic bonding is often incorrectly described as the attraction between positive metal ions and delocalised electrons.
-However, metals still consist of atoms, but the outer electrons are not associated with any particular atom.
+Metallic bonding is often described as the attraction between positive metal ions and delocalised electrons.
+This is incorrect because metals still consist of atoms, but the outer electrons are delocalised and are free to move through the structure.

 In a similar way, graphite (a non-metal) also has delocalised electrons.
 However, you don’t see the idea that it consists of carbon ions.